Black Indians in the United States: European colonization of the Americas

 Records of contacts between Africans and Native Americans date to April 1502, when the first enslaved African arrived in Hispaniola.
 Some Africans escaped inland from the colony of Santo Domingo; those who survived and joined with the Native tribes became the first group of Black Indians.
+These first groups of Black Indians established a number of Maroon settlements in the Caribbean.
 In the lands which later became part of the United States, the first recorded example of an enslaved African escaping from European colonists and being absorbed by Native Americans dates to 1526.
 In June of that year, Lucas Vázquez de Ayllón established a Spanish colony near the mouth of the Pee Dee River in present-day South Carolina.
 The Spanish settlement was named San Miguel de Guadalupe; its inhabitants included 100 enslaved Africans.
-In 1526 the first enslaved African fled the colony and took refuge with local Native Americans.
+In 1526 the first enslaved Africans fled the colony and took refuge in Shakori Indigenous communities.

 In 1534 Pueblo peoples of the Southwest had contact with the Moroccan slave Esteban de Dorantes before any contact with the remainder of survivors of his Spanish expedition.
 As part of the Spanish Pánfilo de Narváez expedition, Esteban traveled from Florida in 1528 to what is now New Mexico in 1539, with a few other survivors.
-He is thought have been killed by Zuni.
+He is thought to have been killed by Zuni.
 More than a century later, when the Pueblos united to rid their homelands of the Spanish colonists during the 1690 Pueblo Revolt, one of the organizers of the revolt, Domingo Naranjo (c.
 1644 – c.
 1696) was a Santa Clara Pueblo man of African ancestry.

 In 1622 Algonquian Native Americans attacked the colony of Jamestown in Virginia.
 They massacred all the Europeans but brought some of the few enslaved Africans as captives back to their own communities, gradually assimilating them.
 Interracial relationships continued to take place between Africans (and later African Americans) and members of Native American tribes in the coastal states.
 Although the colonists tried to enslave Native Americans in the early years, they abandoned the practise in the early 18th century.
 Several colonial advertisements for runaway slaves made direct reference to the connections which Africans had in Native American communities.
 "Reward notices in colonial newspapers now told of African slaves who 'ran off with his Indian wife' or 'had kin among the Indians' or is 'part-Indian and speaks their language good'."